GothenburgBitFactory/GothenburgBitFactory.github.io/content/task/_index.md

 Many subsequent releases have been made.
 Taskwarrior has been incorporated into almost all Linux distros and Cygwin, gained man pages, online documentation, and a bug list.
 Hundreds of bugs and features have been addressed, by over a hundred contributors.
-There is an active IRC channel and forum.

 ## Testing